 It is the responsibility of the member of staff administering medicines to ensure that all written records of dosage are fully maintained, and the Head of Medications ensures that all staff are aware of the need to keep accurate, relevant and legible records to which only designated staff have access.
-These staff are: Head of Medications, Head of Care, care staff, first aiders, including those with a certificate to provide medication, Head of School and the Principal/CEO.
+These staff are: Head of Medications and first aiders, including those with a certificate to provide medication, Head of School and the Principal/CEO.